Do you check your book title before publishing?

 Finding great word combinations comes from doing your research

-After writing a book, sales will depend on finding a good book title, so don’t rush into this very important decision.
+After writing a book, sales will depend on finding a good book title that will encourage people to read your story, so don’t rush into this very important decision.

 Before deciding on the title for your book, or even a short story, always take the time for a short brainstorming session on the all the words you have in mind and check if they are candidates for a keyword rich, searchable and interesting title.